+RPEL may be used to support an application for entry to the programme.
 RPCL or RPEL do not enable transfer of credit into this programme nor enable exemption from any component.
-RPEL may be used to warrant entry to the programme.

 Programme Progression

 Students who are successful in completing the programme in their first attempt will be awarded a Certificate of Personal and Professional Development and will be offered entry to the UCEM MSc programme associated with their completed module.
 If a student wishes to enter a MSc programme that is not associated with the module, they have completed then they must first have a discussion with the relevant Programme Leader to ensure their success on the intended programme.
 With the relevant Programme Leader's agreement, students successful at the first attempt can be offered entry to any UCEM MSc programme.